-10.1 Written Communication
+9.1 Written Communication

-Any communication to be made under this Agreement shall be made in writing and, unless otherwise agreed, be made by fax, letter, email [or by telephone (to be confirmed promptly by fax or letter)].
+Any communication to be made under this Agreement shall be made in writing and, unless otherwise agreed, be made by fax, letter, or email.

-10.2 Delivery
+9.2 Delivery

-(a) Any communication by letter shall be made to the intended recipient and marked for the attention of the person, or any one of them, at its relevant address and shall be deemed to have been made [upon delivery/when it has been left at that address or [•] Business Days after being deposited in the post in a correctly addressed and postage prepaid envelope].
+(a) Any communication by letter shall be made to the intended recipient and marked for the attention of the person, or any one of them, at its relevant address and shall be deemed to have been made upon delivery/when it has been left at that address or 3 Business Days after being deposited in the post in a correctly addressed and postage prepaid envelope.

 (b) Any communication to be made by fax shall be made to the intended recipient and marked for the attention of the person, or any one of them, at its relevant fax number and shall be deemed to have been received when that fax communication has been received by the intended recipient in legible form.

 (c) Any communication to be made by email shall be made to the intended recipient at the relevant email address from time to time designated by that party to the other parties for the purpose of this Agreement and shall be deemed to have been received when the email communication has been received by the intended recipient in legible form at the correct email address.

-(d) [Any communication to be made by telephone shall be made to the intended recipient at the relevant telephone number from time to time designated by that party to the other parties for the purpose of this Agreement and shall be deemed to have been received when made provided that prompt confirmation of that communication is given by fax or letter.]

-10.3 Contact details
+9.3 Contact details